 Get guidance and advice on best practice when designing and implementing inclusive oral assessments.

 Oral assessments test students’ knowledge and skills based on their verbal responses to guided questions or tasks.
-Oral assessments can take different formats, including:

 Advantages of oral assessments

-Oral assessments are often a good choice because they:
+When supported by a scaffolded approach to curriculum design, oral assessments are often a good choice because they:

 • can help students to develop communication skills authentic to their discipline, e.g., where students solve problems, demonstrate skills, and communicate using disciplinary language and scenarios